 - Our approach to behaviour management, see Behaviour Policy, is based on attachment aware theories.
 The following article No-Drama Discipline by Daniel J. Siegel and Tina Payne Bryson NDD-Refrigerator-Sheet provides a clear overview of this approach and its benefits.

-- We are Kind and Helpful
+- We are kind and caring to each other.

-- We are Honest
+- We are ready to try new things.

 - In our “emotionally-friendly” classrooms we have regular Circle Time sessions and ‘Bubble Boxes’ which children can use to share any worries or concerns.